aasthajain25/aasthajain25.github.io/_projects/Homework 8.md

 Dropdown Selection (selection_state): Users can choose a specific "Building Status" from the dropdown menu.
 The scatter plot dynamically updates to display only the data points associated with the selected building status, allowing for focused exploration.

+### Overlap with homework 7

+There is no overlap with homework 7 in this visualization

 ### Plot 2
 {% include elements/button.html link="https://github.com/aasthajain25/aasthajain25.github.io/blob/main/assets/json/bar_chart.json" text="Json Data" %}